 If you’re on the fence about a potential dream home, don’t let a few HVAC problems stop you.
 With a few key pieces of information, you can make a well-informed decision about purchasing your first home.

-Don’t forget to have a trustworthy service company on your side.
+Don’t forget to have a trustworthy service company in your corner.
 They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Fleming Heating & Air Conditioning Inc at 877-389-2465.